shazzad-hosen/learn-git/README.md

-# though it is public but this repo is just for me.
+# though its public, but this repo is just for me.